RFU Game Regulations & MRAI

 5. Postponed Games

-5.1 No ECRUC League game may be postponed without first having the consent of the League Secretary (or other MROC Officer if the League Secretary is uncontactable).
+5.1 No ECRUC League game may be postponed from the advertised date without first having the consent of the League Secretary (or other MROC Officer if the League Secretary is uncontactable).
+Games may only be postponed due to weather or exceptional circumstances (note that club tours, weddings, etc will not be deemed exceptional circumstances).
 If a game is likely to be postponed then the Home club must inform the League Secretary of the possibility as soon as possible and before they contact their opposition.
-If the League Secretary agrees to the postponement, they will confirm this to First Eleven Sports.
+If the League Secretary agrees to the postponement, they will confirm this to the Results Agency.
 A lack of communication by the Home club on this matter will result in the club being sanctioned as MRAI 15.2.
-Once the League Secretary has agreed the postponement then the Home club must telephone the Results Agency and their Referees Society to let them know.
+Once the League Secretary has agreed the postponement then the Home club must telephone their opposition and their Referees Society to let them know.

 5.2 When a game is awarded as AWO, HWO, postponed or abandoned the home club should not submit the EMC.
 This must be done by the League Secretary or Results Agency.